salimnextdev/iac-ansible-aws-vpc/README.md

 Ran ansible-playbook for both vpc setup file first and then on completion I ran bastionHost playbook as well.
 VPC auto matically created an Elastic IP and attached tot he NAT Gateway. which you would have to release on project completion if you so wish to go through my work here.
 Understand that the Bastion Host was created to access resources in the private subnet which are not directly accessible from the Internet.

+#Ensure to delete NAT Gateway and release Elastic IP to prevent surprise AWS billing. you would also have to delete the Bastion Host Instance before deleting the VPC, so Clean Up runs smoothly.